Low Histamine Coffee for MCAS (Also Mold Free Coffee)

 The flavonoids in brewed coffee include the same ones found in green tea: epicatechin and epigallocatechin.
 These are often taken as supplements.

 But did you know coffee also contains quercetin?
-Which we know is an antihistamine and mast cell supporting compound.
+Quercetin has many health benefits, including antihistamine and mast cell supporting properties.

-According to Japanese research, drinking coffee can lead to a longer lifespan.
+According to research, drinking coffee can lead to a longer lifespan.

 Even one cup of coffee a day over 4 years could reduce the risk of dying over that time by 16%, according to research.